Regularity of anisotropic refinable functions: Continuous solutions and H older regularity

-\begin{defi} A subspace $U' \subset U$ is called {\rm dominant} for a family of operators $\cA$ if \begin{description} \item[$(i)$] $U'$ is a common invariant subspace of $\cA$, \item[$(ii)$] $U'$ is contained in all common invariant nontrivial subspaces of~$\cA$ and \item[$(iii)$] $\rho(\cA|_{U'})\, = \, \rho(\cA)$. \end{description} \end{defi} Take a basis of a dominant subspace $U'$ and complement it to a basis of $U$.
+Take a basis of a dominant subspace $U'$ and complement it to a basis of $U$.
 Let $B$ be the $n \times n$ matrix containing these basis elements of $U$.
 Then every matrix $A_d \in \cA$ in this basis has a block lower triangular form

 By Definition \ref{d.dominant},

 Furthermore, since any common invariant subspace of $\cA$ contains $U'$, it follows that the joint spectral radius of $\cA$ restricted to any common invariant subspace is equal to $\rho(\cA)$.
 Therefore, we have proved the following result. \begin{cor} If the family $\cA$ possesses a dominant subspace, then $\, \alpha_{\varphi}\, = \, \log_{\, 1/\rho(M)} \rho(\cA)$. \end{cor}